SergiusTheBest/plog/README.md

 #endif
 ```

-Character sets convertion is done by:
+Character set convertion is done by:

 * `WideCharToMultiByte`/`MultiByteToWideChar` - on Windows
 * `iconv` - on other systems